 …and by this we mean: get people to take pictures with your items and tag your store in them!

 The obvious way to go about this, is to come up with a hashtag and encourage people to post a picture using the tag.

-One way to motivate your customers to post the picture, you can make a game or a competition where people can win a discount or get something cool from you shop.
+A great way to motivate your customers to post a picture is to create a game or a competition where people can win a discount or get something cool from you shop.
 Another – and more budget friendly way could simply be to ask people to share their style on social media for other people to be inspired.

 In any case: remember to tell them to use the hashtags so you have a way to access the pictures posted.